Followers

 Ignominy

-divided their army, extended their supply lines, and kept a valuable field force from marching into captivity, St. Clair was decried from all quarters, but most especially by those who wanted General Horatio Gates to replace Washington as commander in chief.
-Although the precious 2,500 men he saved provided the core of the forces that General Horatio Gates had on hand to defeat the British as Saratoga, St. Clair was relieved of all command.
+Regardless of the wisdom of St. Clair’s successful retreat, which diverted and slowed the British, split their army, extended their supply lines, and kept a valuable field force from being captured, St. Clair was condemned from all sides, especially by those who favored General Horatio Gates over Washington as commander in chief.
+Although the valuable 2,500 men he managed to save formed the core of Gates's forces at Saratoga that ultimately defeated the British, St. Clair was stripped of all command.

 General Horatio Gates

-Yet General Washington continued to support him and recalled him to the main army, where he stayed at the commander in chief’s side and served as an aide at the Battle of Brandywine in September 1777.
+Yet General Washington continued to support him and recalled him to the main army, where he stayed at the commander-in-chief’s side and served as an aide at the Battle of Brandywine in September 1777.
 At St. Clair's request, a court-martial was held in 1778.
 St. Clair was acquitted, “with the highest honor, of the charges against him.”
 But any hope of battlefield command was over.

 Selfless Service

-Yorktown surrender
+Yorktown Surrender

 Post War Politics

-Confederaton Congress
+Confederation Congress

 Shays's Rebellion